2012–13 S.L. Benfica season

-Review and events
+Season summary

-In manager Jorge Jesus' fourth year with the club, starting midfielders Javi García and Axel Witsel were sold to Manchester City for €23 million and Zenit Saint Petersburg for €40 million, respectively; Nemanja Matić and Enzo Pérez replaced the duo in the regular starting lineup.
-Striker Javier Saviola's contract was mutually terminated, where he then joined Málaga of the Spanish La Liga on a free transfer.
-Starting left-back Emerson was also sold, joining Turkish club Trabzonspor for a transfer fee of €1.6 million.
-Other notable outgoing transfers included left-back and former Spanish international Joan Capdevila to Espanyol for €500,000, the loaning of longtime Benfica midfielder Rúben Amorim to Braga and the loaning of Portuguese international striker Nélson Oliveira to Deportivo de La Coruña.
+After two unsuccessful seasons without winning the league title, Benfica retained Jorge Jesus as manager for a fourth year.
+During the summer transfer window, starting midfielders Javi García and Axel Witsel were sold to Manchester City for €23 million and Zenit Saint Petersburg for €40 million, respectively, with García departing on the final day of the window.
+Striker Javier Saviola’s contract was mutually terminated, and he subsequently joined Málaga on a free transfer.
+Starting left-back Emerson was also sold, joining Turkish club Trabzonspor for €1.6 million.
+Other notable departures included left-back Joan Capdevila, who transferred to Espanyol for €500,000, the loan of long-serving midfielder Ruben Amorim to Braga, and the loan of striker Nélson Oliveira to Deportivo de La Coruña.
 In the winter transfer window, winger Nolito was loaned to Granada.

-On the right wing, Eduardo Salvio, on loan with Benfica for the 2010–11 season from Atlético Madrid, returned to regain his place after the club paid Atlético €13.5 million for his services.
-Ola John, part of the Dutch Twente squad that faced Benfica the year before in UEFA Champions League qualifying, was also purchased for a fee of €9 million, providing Jesus with another option on the left wing behind Nicolás Gaitán, now back on the left wing.
-Benfica then added striker Lima from Braga, who quickly established himself as a starting striker alongside Óscar Cardozo, relegating Rodrigo to the bench.
+In terms of arrivals, right winger Eduardo Salvio returned from Atlético Madrid for €13.5 million, while Ola John, who had faced Benfica the previous season in UEFA Champions League qualifying, was signed for €9 million.
+Benfica also added striker Lima from Braga.

-For the upcoming season, Benfica also signed depth players Paulo Lopes from Feirense, Luisinho from Paços de Ferreira, Michel from Braga and Hugo Vieira from Gil Vicente, who was immediately loaned out to Sporting de Gijón.
-Returning from loan were Lorenzo Melgarejo from Paços de Ferreira, Carlos Martins from Granada, Enzo Pérez from Estudiantes de La Plata and Alan Kardec from Santos.
+For squad depth, the club signed goalkeeper Paulo Lopes from Feirense, defender Luisinho from Paços de Ferreira, midfielder Michel from Braga, and forward Hugo Vieira from Gil Vicente, who was immediately loaned to Sporting de Gijón.
+Returning from loan spells were Lorenzo Melgarejo (Paços de Ferreira), Carlos Martins (Granada), Enzo Pérez (Estudiantes), and Alan Kardec (Santos).

+The preseason featured a 2–0 win over Marseille, followed by victories against Hamm Benfica, Śląsk Wrocław, Real Madrid (5–2), and Gil Vicente, draws with Lille and Juventus, and a defeat to PSV Eindhoven.

+After the departures of García and Witsel, Nemanja Matić and Enzo Pérez established themselves in the starting lineup, while Lima quickly secured a regular place alongside Óscar Cardozo, relegating Rodrigo to the bench.

+The official season began on 8 August with a 2–2 home draw against Braga, followed by victories over Nacional and Vitória de Setúbal, and a 0–0 away draw with Celtic in the Champions League.
+Benfica then drew 2–2 away with Académica and won 2–1 against F.C.
+Paços de Ferreira, finishing September level on points with Porto.